brianshumate/katacoda-scenarios/docker-example/step1.md

 Finally, if everything appears to be okay, apply the plan from the file.

-> **NOTE:** The apply process will require a few minutes time to complete, so after you apply the plan, it would be a great moment to grab a fresh beverage or take a short break!
+> **NOTE: The apply process will require a few minutes time to complete.* After you apply the plan, it would be a great moment to grab a fresh beverage or take a short break.

 ```
 terraform apply vault-metrics-lab.plan